 Downflow Applications - All Modular Indoor Blowers are factory shipped ready for downflow configuration; all return air in downflow applications must enter through the top of the unit.
-A typical installation of the unit in a downflow application is shown in Figure 4.
+A typical installation of the unit in a downflow application is shown in Figure 5.

-Horizontal Left And Horizontal Right - Modular Indoor Blowers are not shipped from the factory with all the parts required for horizontal left applications and horizontal right applications (see Figure 5).
-A kit is available for horizontal applications (see Technical Specifications).
+Horizontal Left And Horizontal Right - Modular Indoor Blowers are shipped from the factory ready for horizontal left applications and horizontal right applications.